 Is the food included in the ryokan price?
 Yes.
 All Kinosaki ryokan rates are per-person and include kaiseki dinner and Japanese breakfast.
 This is not optional; the meals are central to the ryokan experience and the pricing assumes their inclusion.

 Is Kinosaki good in summer?
 Summer (July–August) is off-peak and somewhat humid.
 The baths are still excellent; the outdoor atmosphere along the canal is pleasant in the evening.
 Fewer tourists than peak season.
 Rates are lower.
+If you're shaping a wider hot-season itinerary, our summer travel guide covers where to go to dodge the worst of the heat.

 Conclusion